seanox/virtual-environment/README.md

 # Description
-Since about 2010, the project exists for a modular platform for Windows to create portable development environments.
+Since about 2010, the project exists for a modular platform for Windows to create virtual environments.
 Based on a virtual drive, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and  programs and standardizes the toolset in a development team.
 Short setup times, uniform tools with uniform configuration, uniform paths in the file system, centralized maintenance and easy distribution and updating are some of the benefits.
 The platform is easily customizable, can be quickly switched to use for different projects, and the environment can be easily transferred to other machines where work started can be easily continued.

 __The project provides a tool for initial creation of a pre-configured environment with some tools and programs, which are automatically downloaded